 Exporters and importers should understand what the likely changes to the current rules and regulations will be, and how they affect their businesses.

-Find out more about the Trade Agreements that the UK has already signed and about those which are under discussion with non-EU countries.
+Find out more about the Trade Agreements that the UK has already signed and under discussion with non-EU countries.

 Find out more about trading under WTO terms.